streamlining-security-simplifying-modern-authentication-methods-for-success-img - Top Trusted Cyber Security Solutions in UK

 What is Modern Authentication?

 When it comes to authentication, there are two schools of thought.
 Basic authentication is the most traditional method of ensuring identity authentication.
-It’s primarily used in HTTP-based communication, and for years it was the most common way of giving users access to files or applications.
-This can be done with usernames and passwords, but these kinds of authentication methods weren’t designed to support access to more modern solutions like cloud-based services.
+Organisations primarily use it in HTTP-based communication, making it the most common method for granting users access to files and applications for years.
+Users access these resources using usernames and passwords, but this type of authentication does not support modern solutions like cloud-based services.

 This is where modern authentication methods come in – they take a much more layered approach to authentication.
-These require more information from the user before they’re granted access – more than a password, which could be stolen or guessed.
+These methods require users to provide additional information for access, rather than relying solely on a password that could be stolen or guessed.
 They often require one-time passcodes, which grant users temporary access, or biometric data such as fingerprints, that are much more difficult to fake.
 Our cyber security partners at TrustBuilder offer a range of multi-factor authentication measures, making it easier to validate a user’s identity.
 They specialise in customer identity and access management (CIAM), helping clients to protect their customers’ data and ensuring a more seamless customer journey.
 With single sign-on, multi-factor authentication, and regulatory compliance, CIAM helps businesses to foster brand loyalty and trust.
 Modern authentication is an umbrella term for a multi-functional authentication method that’s far more secure, allowing administrators to tailor their requirements to their specific requirements.

 The Benefits of Modern Authentication